CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Combined-lab/LAB_AK_09_Lab1_Ex11_Content_Management.md

-# Lab 08 - Exercise 10: Use Repositories in Microsoft Sentinel
+# Use Repositories in Microsoft Sentinel

 ## Lab scenario